lshqqytiger/ZLUDA/README.md

   The upstream received a legal threat, forcing him to revert the repository to a previous version.

+* Why is this called ZLUDA?

+  The name is a Polish language word play on the word _cuda_, which means miracles; whereas _zluda_ means delusion.

 ## For developers

 If you are curious about ZLUDA's architecture, you can read a broad overview in [ARCHITECTURE.md](ARCHITECTURE.md).
 If you want to debug ZLUDA check the "Debugging" section in [TROUBLESHOOTING.md](TROUBLESHOOTING.md#debugging).